ice-wm/man/icewmhint.md

     parsed by [XParseGeometry(3)](https://manned.org/XParseGeometry.3).
 The default is the geometry provided by window manager hints.

+- **order** _NUMBER_

+    The sorting order of task buttons and tray icons.
+The default value is zero.
+Increasing positive values go farther right, while decreasing negative values go farther left.
+The order option applies to the task pane, the tray pane and the system tray.

+- **opacity** _NUMBER_

+    Set the \_NET\_WM\_WINDOW\_OPACITY property if _NUMBER_ is a value between 1 and 100. _NUMBER_ is interpreted as percentage of maximum opaqueness.

 - **layer** {**Desktop**\|**Below**\|**Normal**\|**OnTop**\|**Dock**\|**AboveDock**\|**Menu**\|_NUMBER_}

     The layer is a similar concept to the layer specified by _GNOME/WMH_ and